-Question Management response Does the Authority have procedures in place to assess the Authority's ability to continue as a going concern?
-The Authority's latest Medium Term Financial Strategy indicates a balanced position in year with an efficiency plan to meet the indicated provisional reduction in core funding from 2016/17 - 2019/20.
-However, the Authority has appropriate levels of reserves to support these deficits in the short term.
-This strategy, as well as the in year budget (2015/16) reflects government changes in terms of core funding and the financial settlement.
-The 2016/17 budget was approved by the Authority on 15 th February 2016.
-Is management aware of the existence of other events or conditions that may cast doubt on the Authority's ability to continue as a going concern?
-The Authority has developed and approved a 2016/17 Budget and a Medium Term Financial Strategy which set out the financial challenges facing the Authority in the short to medium term and the action necessary to ensure that the Authority is able to continue to maintain a sustainable financial position.
-Are arrangements in place to report the going concern assessment to the Audit Committee?
-The Strategic Enabler of Finance and Resources has presented details of the 2016/17 budget and underlying assumptions to members.
+Question Management response Is the going concern basis of accounting a fundamental principle in the preparation of the financial statements ?
+The Authority's latest Medium Term Financial Strategy indicates a balanced position in year with a Financial Efficiency Plan to meet the reduction in core funding from 2016/17 - 2019/20.
+However, saving required within the Financial Efficiency Plan would not be fully achieved and therefore a Strategy Options report was submitted to Members for approval (18/02/19).
+The budget report also highlighted a number of issues which could influence future core funding, which the Authority would need to consider and monitor progress.
+The Authority has appropriate levels of reserves to support these deficits in the short term.
+This strategy, as well as the in year budget (2017/18) reflects government changes in terms of core funding and the financial settlement.
+The 2019/20 budget was approved by the Authority on 18/02/2019.
+Has a preliminary assessment of the entity's ability to continue as a going concern been performed ?
+See response above.
+What is the basis for the intended use of the going concern assumption, and are management aware of the existence of other events or conditions that may cast doubt on the Authority's ability to continue as a going concern ?
+The Authority has developed and approved a 2019/20 Budget and a Medium Term Financial Strategy which set out the financial challenges facing the Authority in the short to medium term and the action necessary to ensure that the Authority is able to continue to maintain a sustainable financial position.
+Are arrangements in place to report the going concern assessment to the Audit and Risk Committee?
+The Strategic Enabler of Finance and Resources has presented details of the 2019/20 budget and underlying assumptions to Members.
 No significant issues were raised which cast doubt on the assumptions made.
 Members recognise that the Authority is facing a challenging financial position in the medium term, however in the short term the efficiency plan proposals and level of accumulated reserves are sufficient to ensure the delivery of priorities.
-Are the financial assumptions (eg future levels of income and expenditure) consistent with the Authority's Business Plan and the financial information provided to the Authority throughout the year?
+Are the financial assumptions in that report (e.g., future levels of income and expenditure) consistent with the Authority's Business Plan and the financial information provided to the Authority throughout the year?
 The Medium Term Financial Strategy sets out detailed assumptions and makes clear reference to the Authority Plan as the basis for the financial considerations in setting the medium term budget.
-The Financial Plan has been prepared by appropriately qualified and experienced staff in consultation with Service Managers.
+The Financial Efficiency Plan has been prepared by appropriately qualified and experienced staff in consultation with Service Managers.
 The financial assumptions are therefore consistent with the Authority Plan.
-Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern?
-The Authority's latest Medium Term Financial Strategy and 2016/17 Budget reflect government changes in terms of the indicated reduction in core funding and the financial settlement.